 - Multiple studies have suggested that CBD has potential health benefits that may help with various conditions, including epilepsy, pain and inflammation, insomnia, anxiety and depression, neurological disorders, and cancer-related symptoms(1).

-- Although CBD is generally safe and well-tolerated, it may cause side effects, such as nausea, vomiting, and fatigue.
+- Although CBD is generally safe and well-tolerated, it may cause side effects, such as nausea, vomiting, drowsiness, diarrhea, and fatigue.
 CBD may also interact with other drugs or supplements currently taken(2).

 - The Farm Bill of 2018 legalized hemp cultivation and the transfer of hemp-derived products across state lines for commercial or other purposes.
 All 50 states have their own laws with varying degrees of restriction(3).